ucsb-cs148-f21/project-t10-animelist/docs/DESIGN.md

 Our application provides a platform for anime viewers who are interested in maintaining a collection of the series they've watched and are currently watching.
 Some of the basic features for this type of application include adding entries to a list, setting a status (e.g. plan to watch, currently watching, watched) for each one, and adding a rating for each one.

-There are already some very capable sites that fulfill this purpose, such as MyAnimeList (MAL) and Anilist.
-We plan to differentiate ourselves from these existing offerings by catering to a more "power-user" group of users
+There are already some capable sites that fulfill this purpose, such as MyAnimeList (MAL) and Anilist.
+We plan to differentiate ourselves from these existing offerings by catering to a "power-user" group of users that would benefit from a greater degree of customizability.
+Before apps like MyAnimeList, using a spreadsheet was a common solution for this use case, which required significant manual work but allowed complete customization to the user's needs.
+We aim to have our app closer to spreadsheets on the customization spectrum, without sacrificing much convenience.

 ## 3. UX Considerations

-WIP section
+As briefly mentioned above, our

 ## 4. High-Level Architecture